tolauwae/ars-factum/magic-items/netherese.md

 - You gain proficiency in athletics.
 - Your Strength score increases by 2, to a maximum of 24.
-- When you make an unarmed strike, it is a critical hit at 19 and 20.
+- When you make an unarmed strike, you may replace its damage with 1d6 + your Strength modifier magical bludgeoning damage.
+Additionally, your unarmed strikes are critical hits at 19 and 20.
 - Once per turn when you make an unarmed strike you may make an additional unarmed strike attack against any creature in 30ft range without using an action.
 - Performing magic with a metal hand is a challenge.
-When you cast a spell of level 4 or higher with a somatic component, you have a 10% chance to fumble the spell.
-Any spell affected in this way takes no effect but does spent any used material components and spell slots as normal.
+When you cast a spell of level 4 or higher with a somatic component, you make a Fumble Roll (d10).
+Whenever you roll a 1, the spell takes no effect but does consume any material components and spell slots as normal.

 ## Sarcen
 **Wonderous Item (Piercing), legendary (requires attunement by a spellcaster)**